Asahi, Nagano: History

 The area of present-day Nagawa was part of ancient Shinano Province.
 Most of the area was part of the holdings of Matsumoto Domain, with a portion held by Takatō Domain during the Edo period.
 The village of Asahi was established on April 1, 1889 by the establishment of the modern municipalities system.

 Demographics

 Per Japanese census data, the population of Asahi has remained relatively stable over the past 80 years.

 Education

-Asahi has one public elementary schools and one public middle school operated jointly between Asahi and neighboring Yamagata village.
+Asahi has one public elementary school and one public middle school operated jointly between Asahi and neighboring Yamagata village.
 The village does not have a high school.

 Transportation

 Railway

 The village does not have any passenger railway service.

 Highway

 The village is not located on any national highway.